Waffier History, Family Crest & Coats of Arms

 Migration of the Waffier family to Ireland

-.
-These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
-Some of the first North American settlers carried this name or one of its variants: settlers who were recorded from the mid 17th century in the great migration from Europe.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
+Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
+Among early immigrants bearing the name Waffier or a variant listed above were: settlers who were recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..